patrickjburke245/Docs/HowTos/Aviatrix_Account_Azure.rst

 4. Create the Primary Access Account.

-6. Deploy Aviatrix gateway from the Gateway page in the Aviatrix Controller or the Multi-Cloud Transit Solution page.
+5. Deploy an Aviatrix gateway from the Gateway page in the Aviatrix Controller or the Multi-Cloud Transit Solution page.

-For more information, see “What is a China ICP License?”
+For more information, see `“What is a China ICP License?” <https://docs.aviatrix.com/HowTos/aviatrix_china_overview.html#what-is-a-china-icp-license>`

 .. |image01| image:: AviatrixAccountForAzure_media/az-ad-01.PNG
    :width: 5.20313in